Dishwasher detergent buying guide

 While you may think your dishwasher is clean – after all, it spends all its time cleaning! – grease and limescale tend to build up in hard-to-see parts like the filters, spray arms, pipes, water pump and drains.
 Using a dishwasher cleaner every now and then may help to keep all these important parts clean.
 However, you could also do it without buying yet another product – check out our article on how to clean your dishwasher.

 Rinse aid works in the rinse cycle to thoroughly clear away detergent and food residues.
-It helps to prevent the glaze on crockery being stripped away and glassware looking cloudy and scratched, which happens over time due to the high pH level in detergents – basically, rinse aid is supposed to keep your glassware and crockery shiny.
+It aids in drying performance and helps minimise water spotting by reducing surface tension in water droplets so they'll sheet off your plates and glasses more easily.
+It also helps to prevent the glaze on crockery being stripped away and glassware looking cloudy and scratched, which happens over time due to the high pH level in detergents – basically, rinse aid is supposed to keep your glassware and crockery shiny.
 Keep the rinse aid dispenser in your dishwasher topped up for best performance.
 This is especially important if you use a powder detergent – most tablet detergents have rinse aid built in.

 Dirty dishes waiting to be cleaned in the dishwasher can contribute to a smell building up between washes, to the point where you start getting a nasty whiff when you open and close the door.
 A freshener helps to combat that, but many people swear by this natural approach: try popping a squeezed-out half a lemon in the cutlery basket before running the dishwasher.